andrespat01/dtu_mlops_69/dtu_mlops_69/reports/README.md

 * [ ] Used Hydra to load the configurations and manage your hyperparameters (M11)
 * [ ] Use profiling to optimize your code (M12)
 * [ ] Use logging to log important events in your code (M14)
-* [sat det op, bruger det ikke] Use Weights & Biases to log training progress and other important metrics/artifacts in your code (M14)
+* [x] Use Weights & Biases to log training progress and other important metrics/artifacts in your code (M14)
-* [ ] Consider running a hyperparameter optimization sweep (M14)
+* [sat det op, men min computer exploderer hvis jeg kører det] Consider running a hyperparameter optimization sweep (M14)
 * [x] Use PyTorch-lightning (if applicable) to reduce the amount of boilerplate in your code (M15)

 ### Week 2